AntumMT/mod-beds/README.txt

 Beds Redux Mod v1.0
 By Leslie E. Krause

-Books Redux is a complete rewrite of the Beds mod from Minetest Game.
+Beds Redux is a complete rewrite of the Beds mod from Minetest Game.
 That's right, beds got a complete makeover from the ground up!

 While striving to improve the beds mod for the JT2 server, I realized that the original source code was becoming too unmanageable.
 So in January, I decided to start from scratch developing Beds Redux with a fully revamped API and many new and exciting features both for developers and players alike.

+Note: Since Beds Redux overrides the builtin respawn function of Minetest, it is strongly recommended to disable the Spawn mod from Minetest Game in order to avoid conflicts.

 For more information, please visit the forum: https://forum.minetest.net/viewtopic.php?f=9&t=24439